himanshuo/life-of-learning/articles/networks/lecture_12.md

 **sender/receiver accepts a packet as long as sequence number of packet is in its window**

 Note the picture uses even 100 increments.
-This is not necessarily.
+This is not necessary.
 Each packet can be of arbitrary size.

 #### Header Format for TCP
 ![](lecture_12-images/3c31fb718f91bb91450e93040df1b0a7.png)